 Oral airway abnormality can be related to:

-We suggest patients do overnight sleep studies to diagnose Sleep disorders such as sleep apnea.
-The sleep study will determine the level of severity of sleep apnea.
+We suggest patients do overnight sleep studies to diagnose sleep disorders such as sleep apnoea.
+The sleep study will determine the level of severity of sleep apnoea.

 Other sleep disorders can be diagnosed through sleep study such as restless leg syndrome and insomnia.